 I didn’t see him until the following week.
 With a big grin, he immediately announced, “I am totally free”.
 All his symptoms were gone.
 I could tell just by looking at his face.
 Keep in mind that John had had these severe pains for quite some time.
 I then had a chance to mention other items he needed to be careful with, such as spices, condiments, and smoking.

 I saw John a month or two later and he said in a very confident manner that not only had he stopped coffee, but that he had also stopped smoking.
-Now, if he were to feel some acid indigestion coming on, what do you think he will reach for, some brand name antacid with calcium, which actually increases acid production?
-No, like many others, John knows ‘relief’ can also be spelled: C-H-A-R-C-O-A-L.
+Now, if he were to feel some acid indigestion coming on, he will reach for several charcoal capsules

 My brother Ron has not always “appreciated” the value of my health innovations, but today he has no doubt as to charcoal’s benefit when it comes to stomach upset.
 As a Canadian west-coast fisherman, he and his wife Gerrie worked long and hard seven days a week during fishing season.
 “There was no time to prepare a proper meal, so then we ended up making a big meal just before going to bed.
 That habit tended to end up in pain with stomach upset and gas.
 But we would take several capsules of charcoal, and the symptoms promptly disappeared.”